Daw Park Dementia Neighbourhood

 • Adaptive reuse of the leased heritage B Block building will provide a café and children’s playground and interface with Daws Road.

-The cottages will include single rooms with ensuites inclusive of numerous dementia design features, such as domestic-style kitchens where meals are prepared fresh, and generous and reminiscent living areas with safe outdoor access.
-Clinical and institutional aspects like offices, parking and equipment, do not intrude on the domestic atmosphere.
+The cottages include single rooms with ensuites inclusive of numerous dementia design features, such as domestic-style kitchens positioned in the heart of each home, and generous living areas with safe outdoor access.

-A recent recommendation in the Royal Commission findings outlined the benefits of smaller, lower density living arrangements for quality aged care, especially for those living with dementia.
+Adelaide’s first dementia village is informed by HammondCare’s model of care, backed through recent Royal Commission recommendations that outline the benefits of smaller, lower density living arrangements for quality aged care, especially for those living with dementia.